-- A deferred sentence occurs when its execution is postponed until some later time.
+- A deferred sentence occurs when its implementation is postponed until some later time.

-- A determinate sentence is the same as a fixed sentence: It is for a fixed period of time.
+- A determinate sentence is the same as a fixed sentence: It's for a fixed period of time.

 - A final sentence puts an end to a criminal case.
-It is distinguished from an interlocutory or interim sentence.
+It's distinguished from an interlocutory or interim sentence.

 - An indeterminate sentence, rather than stating a fixed period of time for imprisonment, instead declares that the period shall be "not more than" or "not less than" a certain prescribed duration of time.
 The authority to render indeterminate sentences is usually granted by statute in several states.

-- A life sentence represents the disposition of a serious criminal case, in which the convicted person spends the remainder of his or her life in prison.
+- A life sentence represents the disposition of a serious criminal case, in which the convicted person is sentenced to spending the remainder of their life in prison.

-- A mandatory sentence is created by state statute and represents the rendering of a punishment for which a judge has/had no room for discretion.
+- A mandatory sentence is created by state or federal statutes and represents the rendering of a punishment for which a judge has/had no room for discretion.
 Generally it means that the sentence may not be suspended and that no probation may be imposed, leaving the judge with no alternative but the "mandated" sentence.

 - A maximum sentence represents the outer limit of a punishment, beyond which a convicted person may not be held in custody.